Red Spring Farm

 We are located in Advance, NC

 DRIVING HOME: If you are within a 4 hour drive of our home, we encourage you to drive to pick up your puppy.
-If your drive is between 4 and 6 hours, we encourage you to make sure to bring a helping hand!
-For the drive home, make sure that you have a Life's Abundance Porky Puff or Bully Stick to keep your pup occupied, a baggie of Life's Abundance Puppy Kibble (just in case), a safe place in the car designated for the pup to travel, a clean towel or bed for the puppy to lay down on, cleaning supplies (for the puppies that get a little car sick), a harness and leash for potty breaks, and travel-safe containers for water.
-If you have an exceptionally long drive (6+ hours), we encourage you to look into flights to see if carry-on shipping is an option for you.
+If your drive is between 4 and 8 hours, we encourage you to make sure to bring a helping hand!
+For the drive home, make sure that you have a couple towels or blankets, cleaning supplies (for the puppies that get a little car sick), a little bit of dog food (just in case), and a travel-safe container for water.
+If you are more than a 1 day drive away, we encourage you to look into flights to see if carry-on shipping is an option for you.

-FLYING HOME: If you have an 8+ hour one-way drive, you may consider flying home with your puppy instead.
-Our nearest airport is Piedmont-Triad International Airport (GSO/PTI), and there are plenty of rental car options at the airport so that you can drive to us to pickup your new addition.
-Carry-on shipping allows the puppy to stay with you and fly safely under the seat in front of you during the flight home.
-You are their caregiver the entire trip, and they are never left alone.
-We can advise you on how to bring your puppy home as carry-on when flying, however, it is ultimately your responsibility to make sure that you are following the guidelines of the airline you choose, as age/size/vet documentation requirements vary with each airline.
-If you need more documentation that what we provide in our typical puppy packet, you must let us know in advance so that we can arrange an appointment with our vet.
-Remember, puppies cannot receive a rabies vaccine until they are between 12-14 weeks of age (at a minimum).
+FLYING HOME: If you have a very long drive home, you may consider flying home with your puppy instead.
+Our nearest airport is Piedmont-Triad International Airport (GSO/PTI).
+We are happy to meet you at the airport free of charge (please schedule this with us before booking).
+When taking a puppy home via plane as "carry-on," the puppy will stay with you in the cabin the entire trip.
+It is your responsibility to make sure that you are following the guidelines of the airline you choose, as age/size/vet documentation requirements vary with each airline.
+If you need more documentation than what we provide in our typical puppy packet, you must let us know in advance so that we can arrange an appointment with our vet.
+Remember, puppies cannot have rabies clearance until they are 4 months of age!

 Have You Read Everything Above?